top of page

 Three years after Emperor Li Ye's death, Zhu Wen forced the new emperor to abdicate the throne and ended the Tang Dynasty.

-Emperor Li Ye's Adversity and Tragedy
+Emperor Li Ye's Adversity and Tragic Fate

 Li Ye's grandfather Emperor Li Chen was the last great monarch of the Tang Dynasty, who brought prosperity to this kingdom.